opentelekomcloud/ansible-role-keypair/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Including a simple example of how to use the role out of the box:

     - hosts: localhost
       roles:
+         - opentelekomcloud.keypair

+Including an example of how to use the role by using a parameter to change the default prefix for the public key name:

-         - otc_keypair
+    - hosts: localhost
+      roles:
+        - { role: opentelekomcloud.keypair, prefix: 'production-' }

 Cleanup of the keypair is as easy, as it's creation.
-For that a variable 'state': 'false' should be passed:
+For that a variable `state: 'false'` should be passed:

     - hosts: localhost
       roles:
-        - { role: otc_keypair, state: 'absent'}
+        - { role: opentelekomcloud.keypair, state: 'absent' }

-If a private key should be also deleted, a variable `force_delete_key` should be set.
+If a private key should be also deleted, a variable `force_delete_key: true` should be set.

+    - hosts: localhost
+      roles:
+        - { role: opentelekomcloud.keypair, state: 'absent', force_delete_key: 'true' }

 License
 -------